-# Pagero Interchange and HTTP client solutions
+# Pagero HTTPS solutions

 # Introduction